DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 - PUT request updates an existing record
 - DELETE request goes for deleting

-Actions return a JSON response with the type of operation or "error".

 ###Configuring Routes for API

 After that we need to specify the routes to the newly created controllers and actions.